priyamodi282/name-sorter/README.md

 To test the application, need to copy all the name list in "unsorted-names-list.txt" text file.

+Example :

-Below is the example of the application result :
+Below is the unsorted list of name :

 Unsorted List: